 But among nests whose cuckoo chicks were removed, only about 30 percent succeeded.
 And this rate was similar to what is seen in nests that never held a cuckoo.

 “The presence of the cuckoo was causing this difference,” Canestrari concludes.

 Then the researchers tested whether predators disliked the cuckoo’s stinky spray.
 They collected the liquid in a tube.
 Later, they smeared this stuff on raw chicken meat.
 Then they offered the doctored meat to cats and falcons.

-The predators all turned up their noses.
-The cats “didn’t even touch the meat,” Canestrari says.
-The birds picked it up, then rejected it.
+The predators turned up their noses.
+Most of the cats “didn’t even touch the meat,” Canestrari says.
+The birds tended to pick it up, then reject it.

 So cuckoo chicks do seem to protect crow nests.
 “The host is gaining some kind of benefit,” she says.
 “In some circumstances, a cuckoo chick is not a bad thing.”

 Scientists find brood parasites fascinating because they’re rare.
 Most birds care for their own young instead of shoving the work onto someone else.
 Notes Hauber, brood parasites “are the exception to the rule.”

 Note: This article was updated on October 15, 2019, to fix the definition of a brood parasite and clarify the experiment described in the final section.

 3-D printing A means of producing physical items — including toys, foods and even body parts — using a machine that takes instructions from a computer program.
 That program tells the machine how and where to lay down successive layers of some raw material (the “ink”) to create a three-dimensional object.

 average (in science) A term for the arithmetic mean, which is the sum of a group of numbers that is then divided by the size of the group.